Gumbe

 Gumbe, also goombay or gumbay, is a West African style of music found in countries such as Sierra Leone and Guinea-Bissau.
-Sierra Leonean gumbe music is indigenous to the Sierra Leone Creole people and was derived from the Jamaican Maroon ancestors of the Creole people.
-Creole musicians such as Ebenezer Calendar and Dr Oloh popularized gumbe music in Sierra Leone and in other West African locales.
+Sierra Leonean gumbe music is indigenous to the Sierra Leone Krio people and was derived from the Jamaican Maroon ancestors of the Krio people.
+Krio musicians such as Ebenezer Calendar and Dr Oloh popularized gumbe music in Sierra Leone and in other West African locales.

 Etymology

 It is likely that the etymology of African-American musical genres goombay of the Bahamas originates in Guinea-Bissau gumbe.
 Gombey music from Bermuda and the Jamaican square maroon drum called goombay could also be related.

 Origins

 Gumbe is a specific genre, mostly influenced by the fast tempo zouk style called "zouk béton" (music of the French Caribbean popularized by Kassav in the 1980s); though the same term also refers to any music of the country.
 True gumbe is a fusion of several Bissau Guinean folk traditions.
 Gumbe is the genre most closely associated with Bissau Guinean music worldwide.

 Gumbe is a primarily vocal and percussive music that has been associated with nationalist thought since colonial times.